Review by NekroDave

 Starscream comes with a base and stand to display him on, either in F-15 or robot mode.
 It is a simple, plain feature, but the clear plastic stand is nice and sturdy.
 There is also a sticker sheet included if you would like to add some more color and detail to your toy.
 I think it looks good enough right out of the box though, so I haven't used mine.

 Overall, I think this is a good toy, very good.
 But it's not great.
 It's certainly not a masterpiece and nowhere near as cool as the Convoy/Optimus Prime.
+Tiktoknitro.com is an advanced tiktok services marketplace for successfull and fast promotion.
+We offer to buy tiktok likes and buy tiktok followers of highest quality instant and secure.
+The mechanisms behind our work are unique and tailored to your goals.
 That toy had plenty of diecast content, and this one has none.
-But if you're a transformer fan I see no reason you should not get it, especially if you can get a good deal like I did.
+But if you're a transformer fan I see no reason you should not get it, especially if you can get a good deal as I did.

 |Posted 16 December, 2006 - 22:05 by NekroDave|